nlmixr2/blog/content/courses/_index.md

     text_link_label: View recent talks
     text_link_url: /courses/
 description: |
   This is a list of our talks, workshops, and other events with a time, date, and place.
+Coming soon!
 layout: list
 show_author_byline: true
 show_button_links: true